 Read more about Leonardo daVinci's canal designs, why they disappeared and how a growing movement is afoot to uncover them.

-As I write this book, I am learning more about the many Polk buildings from St. Louis, Kansas City, San Francisco and beyond.
-But I have yet to find a complete listing of all the Polk oeuvre.
+Polk buildings from St. Louis, Kansas City, San Francisco and beyond.
+In writing this book, I have yet to find a complete listing of all the Polk oeuvre.
 Whether with his family, partners or other artists, I have tried to map these works.
 It is a work in progress.
 Am I missing something?
 Let me know.
 I'll add it when I have the time ... or find an assistant!

 The Polk Map

 You will find here extant, demolished or work so dramatically changed I have delineated it from the rest.
 Click on a marker to see pictures or learn more.
 The map will pop-out to full screen listing all points.
 Many points have multiple pictures.
 Scroll to bottom of text to see all.